Transportation of dangerous goods initiatives planned for April 2024 – April 2026

 Consultations

-The proposed changes are expected to be published in the Canada Gazette, Part I, for a 75-day public comment period once the program review is completed.
+The proposed regulations are expected to be published in the Canada Gazette, Part I, for a 75-day public comment period once the policy has been completed.

 Contact information